YanYuanFE/react-native-signature-canvas/README.md

 ## Using an overlay image
 An overlay is a non-erasable image that can be used to "guide" the drawing, similar to lines in a colouring book.
 Make sure the image format is .png and that it has a transparent background.
 Also, don't forget to provide the width and height of the image.
+Use the `overlaySrc` prop to provide the link.

 ```js
 const imgWidth = 256;